NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 ### System Calls
 A system call is a special kind of trap for a user program to do something privileged.

+### Timers
+CPU need to know how much time a program has used CPU resource.
+The timer interrupts the computer regularly.(A special kind of interrupt)

+### Main OS Services
+>Process Management
+>
+>Memory Management
+>
+>Storage Management
+>
+>I/O Management
+>
+>Protection and Security

+### Process Management
+A process is a program in execution.
+> Program: passive entity
+>
+> Process: active entity

 # 2020.9.16~9.18